 Next up is a purely commercial model where the operator of an IXP is a commercial for-profit entity.
 With the commercial model, pricing can be negotiated and in many cases the commercial entity also operates a data centre facility where costs for colocation (space, power, security, remote-hands, cross-connects et al.) eclipse the cost of the IXP itself, Negotiating downwards towards no cost is quite common.
 After all in the commercial world, a loss-leader mentality can be common.

 Sometimes there are 100% volunteer-based IXPs with very little structure.
 These exist in many cities as a secondary IXP to a primary (read: larger) IXP.
 Sometimes a friendly group of ISPs get together (over a few beers?) and just decide it would be fun to operate an IXP.
-We love these guys.
+We love these people.
 You’ve read many times about our love of innovation, entrepreneurship, random hacking and experimenting for the good of the Internet.
 That also happens in the IXP space.
 Sometimes these IXPs get big and have to convert to a paid-for model.
 That’s success in its rawest form!